 Save the changes (Ctrl+O, Enter) and exit (Ctrl+X).

-Reboot the system to apply the configuration change:
+Reboot to apply the bootloader and configuration changes:

 sudo reboot